VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 Registers an item or node as a crafting station.
 The station is shown for a recipe when it has been discovered by the player and `is_recipe_supported` returns true.
 When progressive mode is disabled, all supported stations are shown.
+Selecting the station in usage mode also shows every supported recipe known by the player, grouped into the usual recipe-type tabs.
 The callback receives the displayed recipe, including synthetic recipes such as `{ type = "fuel", items = { fuel_item } }`.
 Recipe-type-specific fields may also be present, but are not part of the station API contract.

 Set the optional `override` argument to `true` to intentionally replace an existing definition.
 The station keeps its position in the registration order.